Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 ~~~~~
 Default value is 0.0001.

-<h4>write.iges.resource.name</h4> and <h4>write.iges.sequence</h4> are the same as the corresponding read.iges.\* parameters, please, see above.
+<h4>write.iges.resource.name</h4> and <h4>write.iges.sequence</h4> are the same as the corresponding read.iges.\* parameters.
 Note that the  default sequence for writing contains *DirectFaces* operator, which converts elementary surfaces based on left-hand axes (valid in CASCADE) to right-hand axes (which are valid only in IGES).

 Default values :
 ~~~~~